abdullah-ch/calendar-holidays-app/README.md

+# How to Run

+Create an account on [Calendarific](https://calendarific.com/) and copy your API Key.
+Use Your API Key and create an `.env` file in the root of the folder

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).